Santo Tomás, Texas

 Santo Tomás was a coal-mining town near Laredo in west central Webb County, Texas, United States.
 The town was founded in 1801 by Antonio Gonzales and was named in honor of Saint Thomas.
-During the colonial era the land was used primarily for ranching.
+During the colonial era, the land was used primarily for ranching.
 Pure quality cannel coal was found and extracted in 1873.
 In June 1882, the narrow-gauge Rio Grande and Pecos Railroad was built to transport the coal.
 By 1900, the town grew and had a population of approximately 1,000.
-By 1920, all the mines closed and the population of Santo Tomás decreased to 18.
+By 1920, all the mines had closed and the population of Santo Tomás decreased to 18.
 Today, Santo Tomás is a ghost town near the Colombia-Solidarity International Bridge.